RocketChat/docs-old/developer-guides/livechat-api/README.md

 #### _Change widget window state_

 You can either open or close then widget in your website.
-To open widget(default state) use the following code.
+To open widget(default state) use the following code:

 ```javascript
 RocketChat(function() {